 On the 10th of June 2021 a sudden and significant high-flow event impacted EA's Morwell River Diversion (MRD).
 Investigations were carried out on the 11th of June whereby significant cracking in the MRD was discovered.
-Following a geotechnical investigation assessing the scope of the damage, EA proposed a temporary coffer dam upstream in an undisturbed part of the Morwell River and connection of pipeline to divert water flows around this short, damaged section of the MRD so that the repairs could be affected (Appendix 2).
-These works are known as the MRD Onsite Diversion project and are planned to occur within sites that are currently providing Strzelecki Gum offsets for the original EPBC Act approval.
+Following a geotechnical investigation assessing the scope of the damage, EA proposed a temporary coffer dam upstream in an undisturbed part of the Morwell River and connection of pipeline to divert water flows around this short, damaged section of the MRD so that the repairs could be affected.
+These works are known as the MRD Onsite Diversion project and occured within sites that were previously providing Strzelecki Gum offsets for the original EPBC Act approval.

-Because of this impact on the existing EPBC offset site, a revision to the originally approved action is required.
-The revision will adhere to the guidance of the Department of Agriculture Water and the Environment (the Department) provided in Tables 1 & 2.
-This includes a new Section (9) that specifies:
+Because of this impact on the existing EPBC offset site, a variation to the requirements of the originally approved action was required.
+The revision adhered to the guidance of the Department of Climate Change, Energy, the Environment and Water (the Department) which included new requirements.